-Components 2 and 3 are submitted in electronic form and marked by Cambridge.
-For submission dates, please see the Cambridge Handbook (UK).
+Components 2 and 3 are submitted in electronic form and marked by Cambridge International.
+For submission dates, please see the Cambridge Handbook (UK), for the relevant year of assessment.

 Guidance on appropriate formats and procedures for the submitted work will be provided.
 Centres are strongly advised to retain securely either a hard copy or an electronic copy of the complete submission.